Forks of the Kern

 Minimum age of 16 years old.

-The minimum age on our Upper Kern trips is twelve years old.
-This age limit is in place for the safety of your child, the safety of our other guests and our guides.
+The minimum age on our Forks of the Kern trips is sixteen years old.
+This age limit is in place for the safety of our guests and our guides.

 If you bring alcohol on your trip, we ask that you drink in moderation and only while in camp in the evening.
 Consumption of alcohol is prohibited while rafting or prior to rafting for your safety and for the safety of your fellow guests and our guides.

-All on-river meals are provided beginning with breakfast the first day and ending with lunch the last day.
+All on-river meals are provided beginning with lunch on the first day and ending with lunch the last day.
 The food is fresh and hearty and our guides will prepare it for you.

 While on the water, we require that helmets be worn by all Forks of the Kern guests.

 Our guides are experienced skilled whitewater boaters.
 They are knowledgeable about canyon ecology and natural history.
 Should the need arise they are trained to administer First Aid.

 On most trips, we capture photos of your raft.
 These are then uploaded and available for purchase at the conclusion of your trip.